 Treat them with a snack

 If your dog is refusing a bland diet, you may want to cultivate the habit of associating the diet with the snack your dog loves.
-Dog behaviourist Chris Onthank has a coffee tin method that trains the dog to approach his bowl with much anticipation every meal time.
+Canine Master Chris Onthank has a coffee tin method that trains the dog to approach his bowl with much anticipation every meal time.
 Get a coffee can and fill it with a handful of her favourite snack.
 Shake the coffee can repeatedly as she approaches the empty food bowl from 15 feet away.
 Drop a biscuit in the food bowl with the bland food when she is there.
 Once your dog is used to the diet, you can slowly remove the snacks.

 Choosing the right ingredients